-The U.S. Antarctic Program Participant Guide was completely revised and updated for 2010-12.
+The U.S. Antarctic Program Participant Guide was completely revised and updated for 2014-16.
 I think you will find it useful to read the entire publication well in advance of your deployment date.
 The book provides very practical information on the U.S. Antarctic Program, preparation for deployment, transport of people and cargo, and living and working in Antarctica.
-The Guide contains answers to the many questions that arise during an initial deployment, and is available online at www.usap.gov.
-I hope you will complete and return the evaluation card at the back of the book.
+The Guide contains answers to the many questions that arise during an initial deployment - and is available online at www.usap.gov.